tock/book/src/course/usb-security-key/key-hotp-access.md

 tockloader install --erase
 ```

-Now, if we list the processes on the board with the process console.
+Now, we can list the processes on the board with the process console.
 Note we
 need to run the `console-start` command to active the tock process console.

 ```